enpasos/muzero/README.md

 We have tested it on the trivial game TicTacToe on a single GPU (NVIDIA GeForce RTX 3090).
 Starting from scratch it learns perfect play within 100.000 training steps and 4.000.000 game plays in a little less than a day.

-We have just started on the game of go ... with small board sizes.
+We have just started playing the game of go ... with small board sizes.

 ## Build